 How to Improve Your Team’s CSAT

 When it comes to improving a metric such as CSAT, speed and creativity are everything.
-Zight (formerly CloudApp) is an all-in-one communication tool that allows customer support to bring their customers more value at every interaction with visuals.
-Zight (formerly CloudApp)’s screen recorder makes everything task faster.
-With the ability to resolve tickets with multiple media tools such as screenshots, videos and GIFs, Zight (formerly CloudApp) is the perfect compliment to any customer support team.
+Zight is an all-in-one communication tool allowing customer support to bring customers more value at every interaction with visuals.
+Zight’s screen recorder makes everything task faster.

-Some of the companies that are famous for their customer service, such as Amazon and MailChimp, use Zight (formerly CloudApp) to communicate more efficiently.
-This is just one of the ways that Zight (formerly CloudApp) can help to improve your customer support.
+Some companies famous for their customer services, such as Amazon and MailChimp, use Zight to communicate more efficiently.
+This is just one of the ways that Zight can help to improve your customer support.

 Is your team committed to providing world-class customer support?
-There are 5 distinct ways that Zight (formerly CloudApp) can help improve your Customer Satisfaction Score:
+There are 10 distinct ways that Zight can help improve your Customer Satisfaction Score (CSAT):

 - Reducing Wait Times